Eugene2710/cardano/README.md

 # Cardano

-The Cardano Tasks can be broken down into 3 main parts currently
+The Cardano Tasks can be broken down into 2 main parts, followed by data and proposal grant analysis done on Hex Platform for Analysis and Dashboard

+## 1) Scraping of Cardano Grant Data
+The Grants data are being scraped from Ideascale and Project Catalyst sites which can be found in the [Ideascale](/Users/eugeneleejunping/Documents/cardano_grants/ideascale) and [Project Catalyst](/Users/eugeneleejunping/Documents/cardano_grants/project_catalyst) folders and moved into CSV files for further analyses.

-## 1) ETL Pipeline that siphons Cardano Blocks and Transactions data
+## 2) ETL Pipeline that siphons Cardano Blocks and Transactions data
 A non-realtime ETL pipeline that siphons blocks, block transactions, transactions (inclusive of UTXO) data periodically at high throughput into S3 and Postgres, orchestrated by Airflow.

 ### Architecture (updated)
 ![image](./images/cardano_etl_pipeline_architecture.png)

-## 2) Cardano Data Analysis

-Current Goal: Get the top 20 contracts on Cardano for the last 3 months based on transactions and active wallets

-## 3) Cardano Proposals Analysis

 The cardano grants are being broken down into 2 different types of sites:
 - Ideascale: This was the site where proposals for Cardano Grant 9 were being hosted at